- Concrete Overlays Home

 Why did this integrally colored stampable overlay crack so drastically?
 It was applied at 8 a.m. on a hot July day.
 The air temperature was 85 F, but the surface temperature was over 100 F.

 I used an 18%-solids water-based acrylic sealer on an interior stained microtopping.
-Certain areas of the floor remained white and hazy.
+Certain areas of the floor remained white and hazy, as can be seen in the picture.
 Why did this happen, and how do I fix it?

 We did a "rough trowel" overlay on a driveway in Pennsylvania, and three weeks after the job was complete dark marks appeared.
 At first, they would come and go, but now they are permanent.
 When the homeowner washes his car, the water that gets on the driveway surface also starts to darken the overlay.
 We think that moisture from underneath the overlay and penetrating from the top in areas where the overlay and sealer have chipped off is causing the darkening.
 We are now looking for a fix to this problem.